Variations of the Type-7 Shuttle

 by Jörg Hillebrand and Bernd Schneider

 The sleek Type-7 shuttle frequently appeared during TNG's first four seasons and was eventually replaced after the Type 6 became available.
-Actually, the Type-7 shuttle existed as a miniature, as an exterior mock-up and as an interior set.
-Moreover, there are early sketches which have found their way into the episodes in some fashion or another.
+Actually, the Type-7 shuttle existed as more than one miniature, as an exterior mock-up and as an interior set.
+Moreover, there are early sketches, which have found their way into the episodes one way or another.
 All these technically distinct incarnations (in real life) don't quite match with each other, and they were subject to modifications too over the seven-year run of TNG.
 This article investigates all appearances of the Type-7 shuttle as a picture, miniature, mock-up or interior set.
 It outlines design evolutions and points out inconsistencies.

 The first thing to notice is that the Type-7 shuttle appeared only in TNG, and ever less frequently since the full-scale set of the Type-6 shuttle (based on the Galileo 5 from "Star Trek: The Final Frontier") was built for the fifth season.
 The real-world reason is that the curved surfaces of the Type-7 miniature turned out hard to reproduce faithfully in 1/1 scale, and especially the much too boxy mock-up described further below wound up as less than credible.